Which Inositol is Best for People With PCOS?

 - more than 12 follicles (or cysts) on each ovary on ultrasound.

-PCOS presentation can vary widely: some women have no symptoms, while others can experience weight gain, hair growth, hair loss, acne, irregular or missed menstrual periods, and infertility.
+PCOS presentation can vary widely: some PCOS patients have no symptoms, while others can experience weight gain, hair growth, hair loss, acne, irregular menstrual cycle or missed periods, and infertility.

 Why inositol is useful for people with PCOS

 Inositol, often cited as Myo-inositol (MI) and D-chiro-inositol (DCI), is a supplement that can be used to improve glucose levels and insulin resistance.
-This is helpful for those with PCOS, as insulin resistance is found in 30-40% of patients.
-While using inositol to manage PCOS remains experimental, many studies suggest inositol can decrease insulin resistance, improve ovarian function, and reduce androgen levels.
+This is helpful for those with PCOS, as insulin resistance is found in 30-40% of PCOS patients.
+While using inositol to manage PCOS remains experimental, many studies suggest inositol can decrease insulin resistance, improve ovarian function and egg quality, and reduce androgen levels.

 How long does it take to work?

 There is no uniform agreement on duration of treatment.
+Trying to conceive with PCOS?
 Since inositol is considered overall safe when TTC and during pregnancy, it may be worthwhile to consider adding this to your regimen after discussing with your OBGYN if it’s right for you.

 Different types- MI/DCI